Neckarinsel, Tübingen: Geography

 Sometimes illegal campfires and barbecue parties were organized, which the public order denied due risk of fire for the plane trees of the alley.

 The waterdepth of the Neckar is shallow in many places.

 Two monuments are located on the island: Silcher Memorial in the middle of the island and Wildermuth Memorial in the west.

 Events

-Every year, of early June the Tübingen Puntboat Challenge around the Neckar island is celebrated.
+Every year, of early June the Tübingen Puntboat Challenge (Stocherkahnrennen) around the Neckar island is celebrated.
 At the annual Duck Race in late October, bright yellow squeaking ducks conquer the Neckar.

 Since 2003 there has been the TüGast event Sommerinsel (Summer island), which took place for a few years on the plane tree alley and then moved for safety and conservation reasons to the Anlagensee (park lake), but kept the name.

-The Neckar Island was also the scene of memorable theatrical events: The Theater Lindenhof presented outdoor performances with great response of Hölderlin.
+The Neckar Island was also the scene of memorable theatrical events: The Theater Lindenhof presented outdoor performances with great response of "Hölderlin.
 Tübingen.
 Tower."
 1. Tübingen Summer theatre 1986 (in cooperation with the Zimmertheater Tübingen), and "…when downward with the Neckar (Hölderlin).
 A walk in the evening", Summer theatre in 1993 and 1995.
 Since 2007, there have been several open air productions of the LTT and Zimmertheater.